 After Earth, Wood and Fire…, the president of the local Chamber of Commerce asked me if we planned to do anything else in the future.
 Actually we had planned to get together again and do an ice carving weekend near Christmas because we had had so much fun in the summer.
 Well, he got the ball rolling and arranged for us to do it at the museum in Sundre.
 What a beautiful venue!
 We were off and running.
 The summer event had been called “Earth, Wood and Fire….” , I named the winter one “Ice, Wood and Fire…”

 First up was harvesting ice, we used about 40,000lb.
 The ice was cut from a pond at a nearby farm and hauled to the museum on Friday, pond ice is awesome because you can cut such big pieces, no stacking and hoping they will stick if the weather is warm.

 There are lots of buildings on site.
-A call for entry was sent out locally and through the Atti2ude Club network, so many artists submitted that we used two of them for art shows.
+A call for entry was sent out locally and through the Atti2ude Club network, so many artists submitted that we used two of the buildings for the art shows.
 The old schoolhouse was used for an artist’s lounge, the wood stove was great to warm up around.

 The Nels Eskison Reception Hall was used for one art show and the opening ceremony complete with chamber music and live opera vocals.
 (Our members come from all walks of art)

 The Red Deer River Ranger Station was the second venue,